tasdikrahman/tasdikrahman.me/_posts/2020-10-08-the-making-of-bhola-your-cert-expiration-overseer-part-1.md

 - Ability to send alert notifications of all the domains associated to the user in their specified email id.
 - Not an immediate goal, but I want to host this on my own infrastructure, as a public facing endpoint.

 While I have not spread the above in specific milestones, but I would mostly pick up the first one for milestone 0.3.

+### Enging notes

+While there if you are using [letsencrypt](https://letsencrypt.org/), given that the certificates would be expiring within [3 months](https://community.letsencrypt.org/t/pros-and-cons-of-90-day-certificate-lifetimes/4621) and that they also send [email notifications](https://letsencrypt.org/docs/expiration-emails/), you would have used some automation to renew your certificates, due to the 3months expiration policy of LE certs.
+Having bhola as your external system to monitor your domains, would be an extra guard against the automation failing silently or the emails getting missed.

 I envision bhola to be a 1 stop service for your needs of tracking your domain expirations for starters.

 As bhola is completely open source, would love to hear what you feel can be added to make [bhola](https://github.com/tasdikrahman/bhola) better than before.